ppgorecki/csvmanip/README.md

 ## Command line options

-General options:
+### General options
 * -d "LABEL=VALUE,LABEL=VALUE,..." - set default values for given labels; forces sorting of columns
 * -D FILE - default values from a file (see the input format); forces sorting of columns
-* -s SEPARATOR - separator in the output file; the default is comma
-* -f - rows are sorted based on input file order
+* -F - rows are sorted based on input file order
-* -i LABEL1,LABEL2,... - ignore LABELS (may include SourceFile, Id)
+* -i LABELLIST - ignore LABELS (may include SourceFile, Id)

+Here, LABELLIST is a comma-separated list of LABELS or ALL (meanining all labels).
+Class names can be also present.

+### Relabelling rules
+Relabelling rules to be applied when multiple occurences of LABEL assignments in a single file.
+Below, if LABEL in a LABELLIST is a class name, the rule applies to all labels assigned to the class.

+* -f LABELLIST - for each class preserve the first occurence of LABEL=VALUE from each input
+* -l LABELLIST - as above but for the last occurence
+* -m LABELLIST - for each class merge all values into semicolon (see -M) separated list
+* -1 LABELLIST - preserve all occurences by creating new labels: LABEL, LABEL1, LABEL2, etc. (default)
+* -a LABELLIST - as above but use letters a-z as suffixes
+* -A LABELLIST - as above but use letters A-Z as suffixes
+* -n LABELLIST - ignore classes for the given labels (labels moved to global class)

+### Delimiters and separators:
+* -s SEPARATOR - separator in output and -d; the default is comma
+* -M MERGEDELIMITER - delimiter in merging values (def. is semicolon)
+* -C CLASSDELIMITER - classname delimiter; the default is colon
+* -R SUFFIXDELIMITER - suffix delimiter in relabelling; default is the empty string

+### Verbose level
 * -v LEVEL - verbose (0 lowest, default; 1 print basic info)

-Global relabelling options in case of conflicting names of columns:
-* -r [lm1aA_] - in case of multiple occurences of labels in the input file:
-  *  1 - preserve all add suffix to the column label using numbers (default);
-  *  l - preserve the last occurence of LABEL=VALUE from an input file
-  *  m - merge all values into semicolon separated list
-  *  A - as above but use [A-Z]
-  *  a - as above but use [a-z]
-* -R SUFFIXDELIMITER - suffix delimiter in relabelling; default is the empty string

-Relabelling options for a given set of labels:
-* -l LABEL1,LABEL2,... - as -rl but for given labels
-* -m LABEL1,LABEL2,... - as -rm
-* -1 LABEL1,LABEL2,... - as -r1
-* -a LABEL1,LABEL2,... - as -ra
-* -A LABEL1,LABEL2,... - as -rA
-* -n LABEL1,LABEL2,... - labels without a class prefix (global)

-Delimiters:
-* -C CLASSDELIMITER - classname delimiter; the default is colon
-* -R SUFFIXDELIMITER - suffix delimiter in relabelling (in -raA1); default is the empty string
-* -M MERGEDELIMITER - deliminter in merging values (def. is semicolon)

 ## Examples